RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Automatic retries on error**

-How many times to automatically retry scraping if an error is encountered, from 1 to 10 tries.
+How many times to automatically retry scraping if an error is encountered, from 0 to 10.

 **Retry attempt timer**